 Peripheral vascular disease is a disease that causes restricted blood flow to the arms, legs, or other body parts.
 It occurs when arteries or veins get narrower, become blocked, or spasm.
 It can lead to pain and cramping.

-In this article, we take a close look at PVD, including causes, symptoms, diagnosis, and treatments.
+In this article, we look closely at PVD, including its causes, symptoms, diagnosis, and treatments.